Once upon a time I lived in Bangkok.

 Victory Monument is only 3 train stops from the very center of the city, but it had much more of a “locals” feel than some of the more popular spots.

-In a bout of luck, there was one apartment that had just become available in Cody’s building, and it would become my home for the next 6 months – for the low, low price of $200.
+In a bout of luck, there was one apartment that had just become available in Cody’s building, and it would become my home for the next 6 months – for the low, low price of $200 a month.
 I had a wired internet connection (for an extra $30/month), no kitchen, and along with Cody, food vlogger Mark Wiens was also living in the building.

 It was a much simpler time, and I look back extremely fondly of the adventures had during that year of living in Thailand.

 But to say that my apartment wasn’t the most ideal workspace would be the understatement of the century.